 Celebrating in New Zealand, I learned they do Christmas lunch instead of dinner.
-The British love to celebrate the day after Christmas (Boxing Day), Germans get treats leading up to the holiday, Swedes and the Finnish open presents on Christmas Eve.
+The British love to celebrate the day after Christmas (Boxing Day), Germans get treats leading up to the holiday, and Swedes and Finns open presents on Christmas Eve.
 And the food people eat is just as varied as the celebrations.
-(Don’t get in the way of the UK and a roast or Aussies and a BBQ!)
-We all bring something different to the table and that can make for an interesting, unique, and fun holiday.
+(Don’t get in the way of Brits and a roast or Aussies and a BBQ!)
+We all bring something different to the table, and that can make for an interesting, unique, and fun holiday.

 Being away from home during this season can be a challenge.
 They say necessity is the mother of all inventions.
 It’s also the mother of all travel relationships.
 People want to be with others, and bonding over a holiday is a great way to become close with others.

 A traveler’s Christmas has no gifts, no formalities, and no pressure.
 It’s simply about the food, the people, and the day.
 And that can give you a renewed appreciation for what this season is supposed to really be about.

 Book Your Trip: Logistical Tips and Tricks

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 I never ever go on a trip without it.
 I’ve been using World Nomads for ten years.
 You should too.

 Check out our resource page for the best companies to use!